First-round NFL Draft pick Pat Mahomes II has baseball in his blood

 The younger Mahomes told Yahoo last month that growing up around MLB clubhouses instilled in him a sense of professionalism at a young age:

-Of course, being the son of a professional athlete came with some other perks: LaTroy Hawkins -- who played with Mahomes' dad on the Twins in the 1990s -- is his godfather, and he even got to take batting practice with Alex Rodriguez as a kid.
+Of course, being the son of a professional athlete came with some other perks: LaTroy Hawkins -- who played with Mahomes' dad on the Twins in the 1990s -- is his godfather, and he even got to take batting practice with

 Will the younger Mahomes carve out a similarly productive pro career as a quarterback?
 We'll have to wait and see -- but if it doesn't work out, we hear there's a market for football players who decide to pick up baseball again.